TheDarkknight26/bankweb/README.md

 ## License

-This project is currently without a specific license.
+This project is currently with MIT license.
 All rights reserved.
+See the LICENSE file for more information.

 ---